Web Workers: Off the Main Thread

 }

 The main thread stays free to handle user interactions while the worker processes data in the background.
+This simple pattern — create, post, listen — is the foundation for every worker use case.
+Workers can be created either from a separate JavaScript file on disk, or built inline for self-contained logic:

-Creating a Web Worker
+Creating a web worker

 You can create a worker from a separate file or from a blob URL.